Join Here | Log In

 Genetics and Guillain-Barre:

-Researchers have found that several genetic variants related to inflammation and the immune response are linked to an increased relative risk of Guillain-Barre Syndrome.
+Researchers have found that several genetic variants related to inflammation and the immune response are linked to an increased relative risk of Guillain-Barre Syndrome – in conjunction with the immune system trigger.

 Guillain-Barre Genotype Report